Skip to content

 • The Speed (CW) slider operates the radio's keyer speed.
 Changes take effect immediately and apply to the paddle, straight key, and any CWX text transmissions.

 • The Compression gauge reads 0 dB during RX.
-It only shows a non-zero value while the radio's interlock reports a TRANSMITTING state and the speech processor is enabled, preventing stale TX-chain readings from appearing during receive.
+It only shows a non-zero value while the radio's interlock reports a TRANSMITTING state and the speech processor is enabled, preventing stale TX-chain readings from appearing during receive (v0.9.7).
+In v26.5.3 the gauge now correctly accepts positive compression values (0–25 dB) from the meter model and negates them for the reversed gauge display.

 • The Mic gain slider behaves differently when RADE mode is active: it acts as client-side RADE gain and stores its value under PcMicGain rather than sending a mic level command to the radio.
 This prevents silently overwriting the hardware mic setting.
 The same PcMicGain setting is shared between PC source mode and RADE mode.

 • The Breakin toggle fully controls whether CW keyboard and MIDI key edges trigger TX.
 With Breakin on (QSK), key edges trigger TX and the break-in delay holds the relay.
 With Breakin off, keys are queued and you engage PTT manually.
-No automatic PTT envelope overrides this behavior.
+No automatic PTT envelope overrides this behavior (v0.9.7).

 Hi!
 I'm Athena, the AetherSDR AI assistant.
 Ask me anything about installation, configuration, or troubleshooting.